MiroslawKaczmarek/CsvImporter/README.md

 Project is deployed on heroku server here: https://fierce-shelf-64688.herokuapp.com/swagger-ui.html <br>
 Important - this heroku server(account) is free.
 In result all applications after 30 minutes of inactivity are stoped.
-So, for use given heroku server - please let me know (+48 664-959-442) - then I will wake up it :)
+So, for use given heroku server - please call me - then I will wake up it :)

 ## How to use - operating on API
 On initial after you start the server open http://localhost:8080/swagger-ui.html (or if you want use existing server: https://fierce-shelf-64688.herokuapp.com/swagger-ui.html). <br>